hiiamboris/red-wiki/FAQ.md

 The default behavior of append (and other series actions) WRT to block arguments is useful because Red relies on fixed-arity functions.
 Specifying "several values" (to simulated variable arity) can only be done by passing a block (or a `any-block!` container, like `paren!`).
 Such usage is common enough to deserve to be the default behavior.
 When you want a container type to be treated as a single value, just use `append/only`.
 You'll see `/only` used with other functions as well.

+# Why is the header case sensitive?
+That is, you have to use `Red`, not `red`.

+`Red` followed by a block (square brackets) is used by the lexer to find the beginning of a Red script, ignoring everything before it.
+You have the same feature in Rebol.
+But Rebol, being a unique name, reduces the odds you will find it in random text followed square brackets.
+In Red's case, `red` is a common word, so the risk of false positives are higher.
+Capitalizing the first letter is a way to reduce that risk.